Welcome to Bal Harbour! Front-row-seat to the Atlantic…

 12:00 PM- Immersive cooking class at The Ritz-Carlton Bal Harbour led by Chef Pourcel of France with a total of three Michelin stars.

-3:00 PM- Immersive cooking class at The Ritz-Carlton Bal Harbour led by Chef Drapeau of France with a total of three Michelin stars.
+3:00 PM- Immersive cooking class at The Ritz-Carlton Bal Harbour led by Chef Drapeau of France with a total of two Michelin stars.

 8:00 PM- Design-focused dinner at Oceana Bal Harbour , led by Chef Sergi Arola of Barcelona, Chef Joel Cesari and Chef Jean-Baptiste Natali of France with a total of four Michelin stars.